Jussie Smollett sentenced to 150 days in jail in fake attack

 Smollett, who knew the men from his work on the television show “Empire” that filmed in Chicago, testified that he did not recognize them and did not know they were the men attacking him.

-During the hearing, Smollett will be allowed to make a statement.
-He could repeat some of the things he told jurors during the trial about how he was simply a victim of a violent crime.

-Unlike the trial, Linn has agreed to let photographers and a television camera inside court for the hearing — meaning the public will for the first time get to see and hear Smollett speak in court.
+Unlike the trial, Linn agreed to let photographers and a television camera inside court for the hearing — meaning the public got to see and hear Smollett speak in court for the first time.

 Check out the AP’s complete coverage of the Jussie Smollett case.